 Common Errors in Gymnastics and Tumbling

-Over the course of my 25 years of coaching gymnastics, I've been to gymnastics meets, gyms and clinics in almost every region and seen gymnastics skills that are frightening.
+Over the course of my 25 years of coaching gymnastics, I've been to gymnastics meets, gyms, and clinics in almost every region and seen gymnastics skills that are frightening.
 I've also attended cheer competitions where kids are doing tricks they shouldn't be doing.
 The skills look scary and I've witnessed numerous injuries that happened simply because the athlete was performing something they were not physically and mentally prepared for.
 If you are a gymnastics fan, you've seen them too.
-Either because you've YouTube'd them or been the lucky witness to gasp when they happen.
+Either because you've YouTube'd them or have been the lucky witness to gasp when they happen.

 Often times children learn skills on their trampolines, in the yard or on their living room floor.
 Without proper instruction and training, kids develop bad habits These are tricks that they either learned on their own and were never corrected or skills that they have been asked to do and were not quite ready to perform.

 Let's explore some of the common mistakes that are made with beginner gymnastics and tumbling and look at the steps you can take to easily make your athletes into fundamentally-strong superstars.

 Good Starts in Gymnastics